What is applied psychology?

-There are different areas of psychology in which it is possible to practice and gain the title of Practitioner Psychologist and be registered with the Health and Care Professions Council
+There are different areas of psychology in which it is possible to practice and gain the title of Practitioner Psychologist whilst being registered with the Health and Care Professions Council:

 - Clinical Psychology

 The HCPC core proficiencies can be found at The Health and Care Professions Council website.